-A range of possible options was discussed with the result that GRANSHAN with its international reputation and global network within the type scene, together with ATypI and other relevant organisations would constitute an excellent framework.
+A range of possible options was discussed with the result that GRANSHAN with its international reputation and global network within the type scene, together with relevant organisations like ATypI and tgm – Typographische Gesellschaft München would constitute an excellent framework.
 Along the way towards «Typelabs» of the future, the three curators encountered Dave Crossland at ATypI Tokyo, a member of the Google Fonts team.
 He also expressed interest in a new event for the type community focused on type technology, and revealed he had similar discussions earlier in the year at the Libre Graphics Meeting in Saarbrücken.
 He suggested that, since Google has sponsored various events in the past (TYPO Labs, LGM, Typographics, TypeCon, ATypI, BITS, TMX, DiaTipo, and more) it might be possible to sponsor such an event in the future.
 Moreover a first conversation with Ana Regidor, who many know as the powerhouse behind TYPO Labs, had happened already in Antwerp.
 She was immediately excited and ready to back such activities with her organisational talents.

-We want to sincerely thank the team behind the scenes and all volunteers, who donate their manpower, time, and enthusiasm to bring this wonderful event to life.
+We also want to sincerely thank all speakers, and all other volunteers who donate their time, and enthusiasm to bring TypeTech MeetUp online to life.

 Photo of Veronika Burian, Gerry Leonidas & Laura Meseguer by Norman Posselt